devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ## 19) Explain the role of mean(), median(), and mode() in statistical data analysis using Python.Write a Python script to calculate the mean, median, and mode of a given dataset using NumPy and SciPy.

-In statistical data analysis, the **mean**, **median**, and **mode** are fundamental measures of central tendency that provide insights into the distribution and characteristics of a dataset.
+In statistical data analysis, the mean, median, and mode are fundamental measures of central tendency that provide insights into the distribution and characteristics of a dataset.
 Here's a brief explanation of each:

 #### Mean

-- The **mean** is the average of all values in a dataset.
+- The mean is the average of all values in a dataset.
 It is calculated by summing all the values and dividing by the number of values.
 The mean is sensitive to outliers, which can skew the result if extreme values are present.

 #### Median

-- The **median** is the middle value when all values are sorted in ascending order.
+- The median is the middle value when all values are sorted in ascending order.
 If there is an even number of observations, the median is the average of the two middle numbers.
 The median is less affected by outliers and provides a better measure of central tendency for skewed distributions.

 #### Mode

-- The **mode** is the value that appears most frequently in a dataset.
+- The mode is the value that appears most frequently in a dataset.
 A dataset may have one mode, more than one mode (bimodal or multimodal), or no mode at all if all values are unique.
 The mode is useful for categorical data where we wish to know which is the most common category.

 #### Python Script to Calculate Mean, Median, and Mode